Aria-vero-s/enviro/README.md

 # Testing

 I have manually tested this project by doing the following:
-- Given invalid inputs: numbers and typos when specific strings are expected.
+- Typed invalid inputs (i.e., numbers and typos) when specific strings are expected
 - Tested in my local terminal and the Code Institute Heroku terminal
+- No errors were found when passing through the official https://pep8ci.herokuapp.com/

 ## Bugs